-- 1. To review once per semester the Academic Eligibility rule. - 2.
+- 1. To review annually the Academic Eligibility rule. - 2.
 To review on an "as needed" basis individual ineligibility cases. - 3.
 To review a student's ineligibility if requested by a student. - 4.
 To review academic eligibility before vacations if needed.